 Create a channel to store customized projector settings for input devices connected to the Integrated Media Block (IMB).

 - 1. In the left navigation menu, select Channel Setup.

-- 2. Select + Add Channel.
+- 2. Select + Create New Channel.

+- 3. In the Enter a new file name field, enter the channel name.

+- 4. Select Create.

-- 3. Complete these fields:
+- 5. Complete these fields: